-They Didn’t Allow Their Past Determine Their Future—You Too can Succeed
+They Didn’t Allow Their Past Determine Their Future—Neither Should You

 Your purpose or calling in life is associated with your natural gift(s) or what you are passionate about.
 Regardless of the challenges or lack of success you might have had or still have, stay grounded and continue to believe that your inner unlimited potentials will eventually outshine all challenges.